2026 Sejong Writing Competition

 Phun phakt: Contrary to the characters of the poem, we haven't any children;3 so, that aspect of the sijo’s scenario is purely imaginary.
 Enjoy.

-1 ‘the Amor’s karma returning to her?
+1 A mother’s karma returning to her?

 2 Can you tell this scribe is also a social psychologist who minored in poli-sci?